yifan-hou/hardware_interfaces/README.md

 make
 sudo make install
 ```
-The last step will install egm headers to /usr/local/include/egm/, shared libraries to /usr/local/lib/egm/.
+The last step will install egm headers to /usr/local/include/egm/, *shared* libraries to /usr/local/lib/egm/.

 ## Compile EGM Proto
-Normally you don't need to do this.
+Normally you DO NOT need to do this.
 The ```CMakeLists.txt``` already handles compiling of the proto.
 However, if you encouter problems with this part and have to compile proto file manually, here is how:
 (remember to install the protobuf compiler first)

 ```